qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

        * 1 --- min <= value < max
        * 2 --- min <= value <= max
        * 3 --- min < value < max
-   * - **Use no data when no range matches value**
+   * - **Use NoData when no range matches value**
      - ``NODATA_FOR_MISSING``
      - [boolean]

        Default: False
-     - Applies the no data value to band values that do not fall in any class.
+     - Applies the NoData value to band values that do not fall in any class.
        If False, the original value is kept.
    * - **Output data type**